 Death is the only certainty we really have in life.
 We don’t always think about how unexpected and fragile each human life can be.
 Death has taught me so much about life.
 I do not think we are meant to fear the idea of death as society typically does.
 To me, death is not the end.
 It is perhaps even just the beginning.
 The energy of our souls can never be destroyed.
 It is very hard to let go of the people we love.
 But it is only so challenging because of the tremendous amount of love we share.
 Where there is love, there is pain.
 Everything is about balance.

 I understand that accepting life’s challenges and letting go is easier said than done.
-If you’ve made it this far, I’m sure it is obvious that it has been challenging (to say the least) for me to let go of things, like the death of my daughter, Paige.
+If you’ve made it this far, I’m sure it is obvious that it has been challenging (to say the least) for me to let go of things, like losing my daughter, Paige.
 Healing is never linear.
 And time does not heal all wounds.
 Trauma can linger for a lifetime and shape us into who we are and who we become.
 Nonetheless, I believe we do all have a choice and that perspective truly creates our reality.

 Today, on the two year anniversary of the worst experience of my life, I am trying to remember that this moment can be better than it was 2 years ago, if I so choose.
-That although this day (and everyday since) haunts me and reminds me all too well of the unfathomable details of losing her (thanks PTSD), I know that life is all about the present moment and the choices that we make.
+That although this day (and everyday since) haunts me and reminds me all too well of the unfathomable details of losing her (PTSD), I know that life is all about the present moment and the choices that we make.

 Today, I’m doing what I can to have empathy and love for that past version of myself from 6/14/2019 when I said goodbye to my child for the very last time.
 I’m trying to also have empathy for the wounded and traumatized inner child within me.
 I also empathize for others that have had things much worse than me and to anyone who knows what it feels like to suffer.
 I hope that I can continue to learn the lessons I need in order to grow and do what I can to help others heal and evolve along the way.